 Tempo hills have that unique combination of a high average intensity combined with a strong aerobic and anaerobic component.
 In addition, there is increased muscle fibre recruitment which places greater stress on the nervous system.
 And there’s also the increased eccentric loading from the downhills.

 Taken together this makes these intervals very effective for training, but also very fatiguing.
 For this reason, we need to be cautious with when, and how often, we use these sessions.

 From my own experience, 2-3 of these sessions during a 8-12 week training block can be very effective.

 I find the training adaptation from these hills is fairly quick – often, just 2-3 weeks (sometimes less) is enough to see an obvious progression.
 However, due to the intensity of these sessions, we don’t want to use these too close to key races.

 A good approach is to Include 2-3 of these sessions, ~3-6weeks before a key race.

 You can see examples of how to incorporate these in the following 10k training plans, that I’ve put together:

 It really depends on your current run fitness, ability to recover between intervals, and ability to push through the fatigue, when that inevitably sets in.

-If you haven’t done these before start at a lower intensity and see how that goes.
+If you’re new to these, start at a lower intensity and see how that goes.
 Then look to increase the intensity over subsequent sessions.

 When it comes to getting the most out of the session.
 Always run the first few at a slightly easier intensity.
-And gradually increase each one until you feel like you’ve reached an intensity that you can sustain across all of the remaining intervals.
+Then gradually increase each one, until you feel you’ve reached an intensity that you can sustain across all of the remaining intervals.
 You can see an example of this in the earlier image showing “running power and heart rate during tempo hills”.